JohnDoneth/hd44780-driver/README.md

 an executor that can execute futures.
 However, projects implementing `embassy-traits`, including this project, can run on any executor with any driver, provided such executor and driver also implement `embassy-traits`.

-Currently the I2C backpack is not available for async because an I2C trait is not available in embassy traits.
-Implementation of the I2C backpack should be fairly straightforward once the I2C trait becomes available.

 ```rust
 use hd44780_driver::masync::HD44780;